-Here it will reduce the area of the induction intake and may prevent operation of the throttle plate, resulting in the loss of power, and if not the ice corrected mav accumulate sufficiently to block the intake completely and stop the engine.
+Here it will reduce the area of the induction intake and may prevent operation of the throttle plate, resulting in the loss of power, and if not corrected the ice may accumulate sufficiently to block the intake completely and stop the engine.

-At temperatures of snow (14°F) or below moisture in air will already the be frozen and will pass through the carburetor and so heat should not be used.
+At low temperatures -1°C (30°F) or below moisture in the air will be already frozen and will pass through the carburetor and so heat should not be used.